-The Bates and Sol Study Centers each provide free, drop-in math and physics tutoring.
-All tutors can help with algebra, trigonometry and calculus courses.
-Many tutors are engineering students and will help with any level of physics.
+The Bates Study Center provides free, drop-in math and physics tutoring.
+All tutors can help with algebra, trigonometry, and calculus courses.
+Many tutors are engineering students and will help with physics courses as well.
 Other tutors are proficient in higher level math classes.
-View and download the current quarter’s Tutor Schedule.

 What you will find is a quiet study room staffed by peer tutors wearing brightly colored tutor t-shirts and periodically by math professors as well.
 Students with math and/or physics questions can come on a drop-in basis; no appointments or referrals are necessary.

 Math and physics tutors can help with questions from homework, lecture notes, textbooks, practice quizzes, and practice tests.
 The tutors can’t help with take-home tests, take-home quizzes, or anything else that will be submitted for a quiz or test grade.